WRT-Dawidolowid/HackerTool/README.md

 ![Downloads](https://img.shields.io/github/downloads/WRT-Dawidolowid/HackerTool/total?style=flat-square)
 > [!IMPORTANT]
 > This tool will be continued!
-Expect an update before the end of the year.
+Expect a stable release before the end of the year.
 <details>
   <summary>Supported OS list</summary>